MortallicaXxX/Rapido-Server/README.md

 ⛔️ It's a student project ⛔️

 ## What is Rapido ?
-Rapido is a PHP framework that allow you to use your php server like nodejs one.
+Rapido is a PHP framework that allow you to use your php server like express with nodejs.

 ## How that take place ?
 Rapido provide two concept.